la2050/challenge/_2021/connect/creative-acts.md

   Lives, we have the best chance of being able to continue our relationship with our alumni and develop teaching artists from the pool of young activists and systems-impacted youth for a long-term impact.
-Approximately how many people will be directly impacted by this proposal?: '650' Approximately how many people will be indirectly impacted by this proposal?: '3000' Please describe the broader impact of your proposal.: >+ Our Education system is not built to support children dealing with extreme violence & trauma so we lock them up.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '650' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3000' Describe how Los Angeles County will be different if your work is successful.: >+ Our Education system is not built to support children dealing with extreme violence & trauma so we lock them up.
 But given creative ways to learn these young people start to realize their power and importance.
 Over 95% of them